 You open your cabinet and the door hangs at an angle, scraping the frame or refusing to close flush.
 It’s one of those problems that announces itself repeatedly — but it’s also one of the most fixable.
 Most cases are loose hinges or drifted adjustments, and the fix takes about half an hour with tools you already have.

 This guide walks through diagnosing the cause, adjusting or tightening the right parts, and confirming the door swings true.
-We’ll cover both traditional face-mounted hinges and modern European cup hinges, plus what to do when screw holes have stripped or the cabinet itself is the problem.
+We’ll cover both traditional face-mounted hinges and modern European cup hinges, what to do when screw holes have stripped in different cabinet materials, and how to tell when a warped door is beyond adjustment.

 What you’ll need